 Prairie Hill in Limestone County, Texas — The American South (West South Central)

 Location.
-31° 39.722′ N, 96° 47.673′ W. Marker is in Prairie Hill, Texas, in Limestone County.
-Marker is on LCR 141 0.1 miles east of Farm to Market Road 73, on the left when traveling east.
-Touch for map.
+31° 39.823′ N, 96° 47.747′ W. Marker is in Prairie Hill, Texas, in Limestone County.
+Marker can be reached from the intersection of Farm to Market Road 339 and LCR 141.
+The marker is located at the northwest section of the Prairie Hill Cemetery along Touch for map.
 Marker is in this post office area: Prairie Hill TX 76678, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Prairie Hill Cemetery (about 700 feet away, measured in a direct line); Mt.
-Antioch Cemetery (approx. 5.7 miles away); Mt.
-Calm Confederate Memorial (approx. 6.9 miles away); Mount Calm Cemetery (approx. 6.9 miles away); Mt.
-Calm Methodist Church (approx. 8.4 miles away); First Baptist Church (approx. 8˝ miles away); Col. Leonard Williams (approx. 8˝ miles away); Armour Cemetery (approx. 9.6 miles away).
+Prairie Hill Baptist Church (about 700 feet away, measured in a direct line); Mt.
+Antioch Cemetery (approx. 5˝ miles away); Mt.
+Calm Confederate Memorial (approx. 6.7 miles away); Mount Calm Cemetery (approx. 6.7 miles away); Mt.
+Calm Methodist Church (approx. 8.3 miles away); First Baptist Church (approx. 8.4 miles away); Col. Leonard Williams (approx. 8.4 miles away); Armour Cemetery (approx. 9.6 miles away).

 Also see . . .
 Baptist Church.
 TSHA Texas State Historical Association (Submitted on December 3, 2020, by James Hulse of Medina, Texas.)